timothygribbin/timothygribbin/README.md

 I'm comfortable working with frameworks & libraries such as Node.js, React.js, Next.js, Vite, Numpy, Pandas, matplotlib, scikit-learn, and TensorFlow.

-Some technologies and tools I'm comfortable using are Git, MySQL, Docker, Postman, Jupyter Notebook, Eclipse, MongoDB, Firebase, and Supabase
+Some technologies and tools I'm comfortable using are Git, MySQL, Postman, Jupyter Notebook, Eclipse, VS Code, Firebase, and Supabase

 # Featured Projects